Bingley Urban District

 Bingley Urban District covered the town of Bingley, West Riding of Yorkshire, England, and its surrounding areas for 80 years between 1894 and 1974.
-It had replaced an Improvement Commissioners council, and the UDC itself was replaced in 1974, by the newly formed Bradford Metropolitan District Council.
-The urban district council had responsibility for many local interests, including fire service and medical provision, that are now the remit of regional or national agencies.
+It had replaced an Improvement Commissioners council, and the UDC itself was replaced in 1974 by the newly formed Bradford Metropolitan District Council.
+The urban district council had responsibility for many local services, including fire service and medical provision, which are now the remit of regional or national agencies.

 In 2016, limited council control was returned to the town by the election of Bingley Town Council, but its remit and the area it controls are considerably smaller than the former BUDCs authority.

 History

-In 1847, an act was passed that elevated 47 people into the Bingley Improvement Commissioners.
-This act was passed due to a great increase in the town's population, linked in with the arrival of the railway and increased industrialisation.
-This in turn led to slum-like and squalid living conditions, which were recognised as needing improvement.
-The Local Government Act 1894, paved the way for the creation of the Bingley Urban District Council (BUDC) in 1894, and on the inception of the council, they occupied a building on the main street that had been built in 1878 and was formerly occupied by a co-operative society.
-In 1898, the Bingley Outer District Council and the Wilsden Urban District Council were absorbed by the BUDC, thus enlargening the area.
+Bingley was given improvement commissioners in 1847 under a local act of Parliament, the Bingley Improvement Act 1847 (10 & 11 Vict. c. cclviii).
+This act was passed due to a great increase in the town's population, linked in with the arrival of the railway and increased industrialisation, which had in turn led to slum-like and squalid living conditions, which were recognised as needing improvement.
+The improvement commissioners' district only covered the built-up area of the town.
+In 1863 a separate local board was established to provide equivalent services and regulation for the surrounding remainder of the township of Bingley.

+Under the Local Government Act 1894, improvement commissioners' districts and local board districts were both converted into urban districts.
+Bingley was unusual in having both types of district, one surrounding the other.
+The old improvement commissioners' district became Bingley Urban District, whilst the surrounding former local board district was named the "Bingley Outer Urban District".
+The outer district was abolished less than four years later in 1898, being absorbed into Bingley Urban District, which also took in the neighbouring Wilsden Urban District at the same time.
 However, this only occurred after a great debate about sewerage and other utilities, with Bradford Corporation wanting assurances that the new and larger area would not supply fresh water to areas under its control.
 By 1955, the BUDC was responsible for Bingley, Cottingley, Cullingworth, Eldwick, Flappitt, Gilstead, Harden, Low Springs, Ryecroft and Wilsden.

+From the inception of Bingley Urban District Council (BUDC), they occupied a building on the main street that had been built in 1878 and was formerly occupied by a co-operative society.

 In 1904, the BUDC paid £14,000 to buy up some properties on the Old Main Street and part of the graveyard of All Saints Church.
 This enabled them to build the new main road straight past what is now the new fire station, and across the graveyard, cutting it into two sections.
-This required its own Act of 1901, and the removal of interred bodies from the site, whilst the headstones were used to line the paths around the graveyard.
+This required its own act of Parliament, the Bingley Urban District Council Act 1901 (1 Edw.
+7. c. cxix), and the removal of interred bodies from the site, whilst the headstones were used to line the paths around the graveyard.